lZorol/Hybrid_OCR-IPCR_PDS/README.md

 ## 📜 License

+This project is licensed under the MIT License.
 This project is intended for **educational and research purposes**.

 ---